-It would be nice if our knitting projects could be done just as soon as we bind off, but even the simplest knitting pattern has at least two ends that need to be woven in (the only exception I've ever knit was the Horizontal Scarf, where the ends are used as fringe).
+It would be nice if our knitting projects could be done just as soon as we bind off, but even the simplest knitting pattern has at least two ends that need to be woven in (the only exception we've ever knit was the horizontal scarf, where the ends are used as fringe).

 Weaving in ends, blocking and adding embellishments are just a few of the things you might need or want to do before a knitting project goes from "done" to truly "finished."